 Botswana is the last safe haven for Africa’s elephants.
 It’s a refuge for ONE THIRD of the species’ remaining population.
-This is in large part thanks to a BAN on trophy hunting.
+This is in part thanks to a BAN on trophy hunting since 2014.

 Contact His Excellency Mokgweetsi Eric Keabetswe Masisi, the President of the Republic of Botswana, TODAY via:

 10 FACTS TO REMEMBER ABOUT ELEPHANTS & TROPHY HUNTING

 - The population of elephants has plummeted in recent years.
 There were over 1 million African elephants as recently as the 1970s, and perhaps as many as 5 or even 10 million at the beginning of the 20th century.
 Ivory poaching and trophy hunting have been among the key contributors to the drop in its numbers.

 - Botswana is home to around 130,000 elephants – ONE THIRD of the estimated total population of 415,000 African elephants.

 - Botswana today has TWICE as many elephants as any other African nation.

 - The elephants’ range has halved in the last 40 years.
 Less than 20% of its current habitat is in protected areas.

 - Trophy hunting of elephants was banned in Botswana in 2014 by the country’s then-President Ian Khama because of declining numbers.
 However Botswana’s Parliament has just passed a motion calling for an urgent lifting of the ban.
 (Members of Parliament there say that trophy hunting should be allowed in areas that are not designated as game reserves or national parks.)

 - The country’s new President Mokgweetsi Masisi, who took up office in April of this year, has launched a public consultation about lifting the trophy hunting ban.
 His Vice President, Slumber Tsogwane, supports the lifting of the ban.